Dr. Ian Spiteri Bailey reply to MFA regarding former national team coaches

 MFPA fully supports FIFPro vice-president Piat statement and hence this also applies to the local case of Mr. John Buttigieg and Mr. Carmel Busuttil.
 The suspension as it is, infringes the fundamental right of the players (coaches in this case) to go to an ordinary court.

 The Malta Football Players Association serves as the exclusive collective bargaining representative for all current players affiliated with the Malta Football Association.
 Formed in March 2011, the Association ensures protection of the rights of all football players playing in Malta while also promoting their best interests.
 MFPA is locally affiliated with the Kunsill Malti ghall-iSport, recognised by the Malta Football Association and also registered with the Office of the Commisioner for Voluntary Organsations.
 Internationally MFPA has currently an observer member status within FIFPro which is the worldwide representative organization for professional football players.

-The following members form the current provisional executive committee.
+The following members form the current executive committee.

 - Dr. Anthony Galea (President)